-UAS 111 Introduction to Construction Supervision I 3 credits
+UAS 111 Construction Supervision I: Motivating Employees

-Level I Prerequisites: Admission to Construction Supervision Program 45 lecture, 0 lab, 0 clinical, 0 other, 45 total contact hours
+Level 1 Prerequisites: Admission to Construction Supervision Program 45 lecture, 0 lab, 0 clinical, 0 other, 45 total contact hours

 This course provides an introduction to the study of organizational behavior for students enrolled in the United Association Construction Supervision certificate and associate degree programs.
 As the first in a series of three courses, it emphasizes concepts and principles on which future courses will build.
 Topics such as learning, motivation, personality, conflict, communication, group dynamics, and leadership are highlighted.